30 Rock: Episode downloads and online streaming

 Episodes of 30 Rock are available to download for a per-episode fee, to U.S. residents only, via Amazon Video, Apple's iTunes Store, Google Play.
 Back when the show was still running, it was also available on the now-defunct "NBC Direct" service.
 In addition to paid downloads, all seven seasons can be streamed on Hulu in the U.S. with a paid subscription, having moved there from Netflix on October 1, 2017, under a new agreement with NBCUniversal Television and New Media Distribution.
 The previous Netflix deal had existed for much of the show's run, and lasted several years after.

 All 7 seasons of 30 Rock (barring the aforementioned four episodes removed from circulation) returned to Netflix on August 1, 2021, and were removed from the service on July 31, 2022, and the series moved to Peacock while remaining on Hulu.

+As of May 1, 2026, 30 Rock is streaming on Netflix across various regions outside of the U.S.